Leantime/docs/installation/docker.md

 ### I can't access the site from my public IP.

 The scenario.
 You have a server with the IP 10.x.x.x and executed the docker commands above.
 Now your docker container will have it's own IP umder 172.x.x.x
 If you want to access the site from outside of your local network using the IP 10.x.x.x you have to define that route in your host.
 There are many different ways to do that and covering this here would far exceed the goal of this documentation.
+Docker recommends creating a network that is connected to your local network adapter: https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/
-You can find 4 ways outlined here: http://blog.oddbit.com/post/2014-08-11-four-ways-to-connect-a-docker/
+You can find 4 other ways outlined here: http://blog.oddbit.com/post/2014-08-11-four-ways-to-connect-a-docker/